neildavis/lib_tm1637_rpi/README.md

 ### **IMPORTANT**: Changing configuration

-If you wish to change the configuration options above, be sure to delete the `CMakeCache.txt` file **before** calling `cmake` again.
+If you wish to change between the configuration options above, be sure to delete the `CMakeCache.txt` file **before** calling `cmake` again.
 It's also wise to perform a '`make clean`' before rebuilding:

 ```sh
 make clean